ivanbrennan/ivanbrennan.github.io/source/_posts/2017-08-05-command-history-filter.markdown

     gsed 0.060s
     sed  0.080s

 Awk is the best choice, I think.
-GNU Sed can shave 10 milliseconds off the run time, but the extra dependency and the 80+ character regex just aren't worth it.
+GNU Sed can shave 10 milliseconds off the run time, but the extra dependency and the 80+ character regex aren't worth it.